Sweet success for Finland’s little chocolate factory

 In the beginning of 2017, the Little Chocolate Factory Porvoo completely changed its business model by moving to bigger facilities and shifting focus to online sales as well as retailers.
 Some items were removed from the selection, staff were shed and Westerlund became the sole face of the business.

-“Some people questioned my decision but I think it is good to renew yourself from time to time and with the new concept I have time to concentrate on production,” says Westerlund.
+“Some people questioned my decision, but I think it is good to renew yourself from time to time.
+With the new concept I have time to concentrate on production,” says Westerlund.

 A pioneer among Finnish chocolate makers